Universidad Laboral de Gijón

-The Universidad Laboral de Gijón is a large building located in Gijón (Asturias, Spain) in the parish of Cabueñes.
+The Universidad Laboral de Gijón (Asturian: Universidá Llaboral de Xixón) is a large building located in Gijón (Asturias, Spain) in the parish of Cabueñes.
 Originally built as a learning center for orphans, it currently hosts several cultural institutions.

 History

 Built between 1946 and 1955 by the Ministry of Labour, it is considered the most important architectural work built in the 20th century in the Asturias region and, with its 270,000 m2, the largest building in Spain, even larger than the Monastery of El Escorial.
 The building was originally built to educate orphans whose parents had died as a result of working in the mining industry.
 It is currently a multi-use facility.

 Abandoned in the 1980s, the whole building was restored between 2001 and 2007.

 On 19 May 2016, the Universidad Laboral was listed as a Bien de Interés Cultural heritage site.

-On 12 February 2020, the Gijón city council, with the votes of left-wing parties PSOE, Podemos and IU, declined to launch a campaign for promoting the Universidad Laboral as World Heritage Site by arguing it "reflects Francoism", since it was built during the dictatorship era, even though the idea of this building was born in the Second Republic.
+On 12 February 2020, the Gijón city council, with the votes of left-wing parties PSOE, Podemos and IU, declined to launch a campaign for promoting the Universidad Laboral as a World Heritage Site by arguing it "reflects Francoism", since it was built during the dictatorship era, even though the idea of the building was born in the Second Republic.